 Evenly spaced and connected by a string grid were scraps of paper and bits of wire and other things, some of them colored, some white.

 The artist had pinned these things to the wall using entomology pins, as if the things were bugs, specimens or evidence, although they were not.

 It seemed so purposeful and well organized and transparent, but as if for no reason.

 It didn’t fit in any known categories of art or science.

 It didn’t seem to have anything to say or to be drawing any moral, political or personal conclusions.

 It just was.

-— Poem and painting of Woodstock September wildflowers by William Eaton
+— Poem and gouache of silver goblet found in Woodstock, September 2018, by William Eaton

 ∩ The favorite art work was Collection: October 2017 by Adelaine Muth.
 The local museum was the Woodstock Artists Association & Museum (WAAM) in Woodstock, New York, where I have been writing and painting this month, at the Byrdcliffe Arts Colony.